vw-lee/code-learning/README.md

 # Purpose
-This project is a collection of python exercises.
+This project is a collection of coding exercises.